Our site is tested by TWO services every day to protect your information.

 Stranded Steel Tailpiece Cable:

 The Flexible Stranded Steel (plain) Tail Gut (Tailpiece Hanger) is 28 inches long and comes with a crushable sleeve to secure it.
-You determine the length desired and smash the sleeve with a hammer to secure.
+You determine the length desired and cruch the sleeve with a crimping tool (or, if one is unavailable, smash it with a hammer) to secure.
 Simple, inexpensive and effective, stranded steel is absolutely superior over solid cables, as it is less prone to complete failure if it gets damaged - not to mention it can move with the music!
 The materials to do this sort of tailpiece cable yourself are readily available at a typical hardware store, and I have an Upright Bass FAQ (Frequently Asked Questions) topic which can help you through the process, if you prefer to source your own stranded steel cable and sleeve.
 However, I stock this kit as well, for those who would rather have the items they need, ready-made and sent to their door.
 TIP: If using it with a stock Engelhardt or Kay tailpiece with the holes through the front, feed the wire that is exposed (on the front of the tailpiece) through a small piece of heat-shrink tubing to create a cleaner, less visible look!